 5. Less Stress

-It may be difficult to just dump the car and go set on on foot.
+It may be difficult to just dump the car and go out on foot.
 It is a lifestyle choice that will require some adjustments.
-Travel will take longer than it used to, alternate transportation make require some planning and the weather will play a larger role in your decision of where an when to go out.
+Travel will take longer than it used to, alternate transportation may require some planning, and the weather will play a larger role in your decision of where and when to go out.

-But, there is a reason that so many people are making the switch. avoiding the daily frustration of venturing out into traffic can be change your life.
+But there is a reason that so many people are making the switch.
+Avoiding the daily frustration of venturing out into traffic can change your life.

-Once you step out of the $10,000 sink hole, you will find that you have the means to pursue some of your other dreams such as traveling more, working less or saving for retirement.
-It is worth doing a test, and testing the waters by going one day without using your car.
+Once you step out of the $11,577 annual sink hole, you will find that you have the means to pursue some of your other dreams such as traveling more, working less, or saving for retirement.
+It is worth testing the waters by going one day without using your car.
 Then try two in a row.
 Then three and so on.
 Before long, you may find that no one could pay you to get back into the daily cattle drive down the freeway.